-Advertising of approved devices (e.g., excimer laser) by brand name and model to the public is permissible, as long as the physician and the manufacturer disclose all relevant warnings, precautions, contraindications and side effects for the device's approved use.
-Generic reference to a laser may be made without detailed disclosures in the advertisement, as long as all relevant warnings, precautions, contraindications and side effects are discussed in the informed consent.
+Under FDA regulations, advertising of FDA-approved devices (e.g., excimer lasers) by brand name and model to the public is permissible as long as the physician, manufacturer, and distributor provide a brief statement of the device's intended uses and all relevant warnings, precautions, contraindications, and side effects in the advertisement.
 Informed consent is regulated by the states.
-In addition, the Federal Trade Commission can assert jurisdiction over statements made in informed consent forms.
+In addition, the FTC can assert jurisdiction over statements made in informed consent forms.